Sem8/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 3 ans.
 Runtime complexity would be O(n) because I have a for loop in the get method.

 4. What is the space complexity of your ring buffer's `get` method?
+4 ans.
+Space complexity would be O(c) because again because we need to assign a certain amount of space, in this case length of self.capacity for this method, where the c is size of self.capacity.

 5. What is the runtime complexity of the provided code in `names.py`?